Fleet Management

 # VM stack (default) ssh user@remote "docker ps | grep -E 'sib-(vector|vmagent|node-exporter)'" # Grafana stack ssh user@remote "docker ps | grep alloy" - Check collector logs for errors:

-ssh user@remote "docker logs sib-vector --tail 50" ssh user@remote "docker logs sib-vmagent --tail 50" - Verify network connectivity:
+ssh user@remote "docker logs sib-vector --tail 50" ssh user@remote "docker logs sib-vmagent --tail 50" - Verify Falcosidekick is receiving events (on SIB server):

 Removing Fleet Agents